tcheukueppoo/ima/docs/image.md

 #### Class Method

-1. **get_links**(self, n, \*kargs)
+1. **get_links**(self, n, \*\*kargs)

 Possible key-value arguments are:

 Navigate and return a generator of dictionaries describing the extracted image tags.

-- min_score: A positive integer, It sets the minimum score an Image should have.
+- **min_score**: A positive integer, it is the minimum score an Image should have.
 You can plug-in a custom function which computes the score of an image based on your own policy.
-Ima has a default static method in the Image class which for each token in self.subject checks if it is contained in the alt attribute of each image tag its found and return the number of tokens that were present.
+Ima has a default static method in the `Image` class, it does the following: for each token in self.subject it checks if it is contained in the alt attribute of each image tag its found and return the number of tokens that were present.

-- score_with: Custom function to determine the image's score.
+- **score_with**: Custom function to determine the image's score.
 It is going to be invoked with two arguments, first argument is the self.subject and second is the content of the `alt` attribute of the `img` tag.

-- use_content: Tell Image object to ignore all `img` tags with no alt attributes.
+- **use_content**: Tell Image object to ignore all `img` tags with no alt attributes.

 Yielded dictionaries contain the following keys: